qiboteam/qibochem/doc/source/tutorials/measurement.rst

     Exact result: -0.19465
       From shots: -0.19360

-Again, there is a slight difference between the actual expectation value and the one obtained from shots because of the element of randomness involved in the circuit measurements.
+Again, there is a slight difference between the actual expectation value and the one obtained from shots because of the element of statistical noise in the circuit measurements.

 Putting everything together